Hungarian orthography: Personal names and animals' names

 Surnames and given names are capitalized.
 Surnames may have an old-fashioned spelling, which is usually retained – except if their form already has variations, and some of them may interfere with reading.
 They may consist of two or more elements, and they may be given as one word or in several words, but today hyphenation is the most common method.
 Given names are written phonetically (even modern names like Dzsenifer, cf. English Jennifer), except that x and ch are retained (even though they are pronounced ksz and h), e.g. Richárd, Alexandra.

 Names of gods and religious figures are capitalized, except when they are referred to as common names (like Greek gods) or if they are mentioned as part of common phrases (e.g. hála istennek 'thank God').

 Occasional epithets are not capitalized: only their fixed equivalents are.
 Common nouns expressing rank or relation are written separately (István király 'King Stephen', Németh mérnök 'Mr Németh, engineer').
-Groups of people named after people (or even a fancy name) are written separately, except for groups founded or led by that person (in which case it is a compound, written with a hyphen).
+Groups of people named after people (e.g. Benedek család 'the Benedek family', Kaláka együttes 'Kaláka music ensemble', Kölcsey Ferenc olvasókör 'Ferenc Kölcsey Reading Circle') are written separately, except for groups founded or led by that person (in which case it is a compound, written with a hyphen).